 Windows cannot find the Microsoft Software License Terms (Win2012/8/10) - The product key used was of the wrong type. e.g. for Win8.1 Enterprise 90-day Eval use 76FKW-8NR3K-QDH4P-3C87F-JHTTW, for Win10 Enterprise use VTNMT-2FMYP-QCY43-QR9VK-WTVCK, use 79M8M-N36BX-8YGJY-2G9KP-3YGPC for 2012 R2 Standard Evaluation.
 These keys should already be available in the 'list of keys' option provided by E2B.
 You will see this message if an XML file was used and the wrong Product Key used.
 You can determine what Product Key to use by installing Windows without using an XML file (e.g. convert to a .imgPTN file or install from DVD) and then run ProduKey which will reveal the Windows Product Key.
 Then make a .KEY file for E2B.

-No images are available - The Win8/10 Product key that was used, was for a different SKU (e.g. Enterprise Product Key used with a non-Enterprise ISO) and the Install.wim did not contain that version.
+No images are available - The wrong Win8/10 Product key was used - it was for a different SKU (e.g. Enterprise Product Key used with a non-Enterprise ISO) and the Install.wim did not contain that version.
 Use the correct Product Key.
 You can determine what Product Key to use by installing Windows without using an XML file (e.g. convert to a .imgPTN file or install from DVD) and then run ProduKey which will reveal the Windows Product Key.
 Then make a .KEY file for E2B.

 Blank screen after Windows loads - If the Windows ISO boots and you see the MS logo but then the screen goes blank (but hard disk activity continues as shown by the HDD LED) AND it only happens on one particular model of system (or one version of BIOS), then this indicates a buggy BIOS.
 Check to see if there is a BIOS update available from the Manufacturer.
 Alternatively, rename the .ISO file to .ISOE0 (E followed by the number ZERO).